Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

-\paragraph{Discussion of our techniques} The algorithm that we design has one-sided error and rejects only if it finds a $\pi$-appearance in the input function $f:[n] \to \R$.
-In the following paragraphs, we present some ideas behind a $\tilde{O}(\sqrt{n})$-query algorithm for detecting a $\pi$-appearance in a function $f$ that is $\eps$-far from $\pi$-free, for a permutation $\pi$ of length $4$.
-The case of length-$4$ permutations is not much different from the general case (where, we additionally recurse to problems on smaller length patterns).
-The algorithm making $\tilde{O}(\sqrt{n})$ queries, however, is much simpler than the general one and outlines many of the ideas involved in the latter one.
-A more detailed description appears in Section \ref{sec:top-level}.
-The formal description of the general algorithm and the proofs of correctness and query complexity appear in Section \ref{sec:generalizedtesting}.
+Our algorithm has one-sided error and rejects only if it finds a $\pi$-appearance in the input function $f:[n] \to \R$.
+In the following, we present some of the main ideas behind a $\tilde{O}(\sqrt{n})$-query algorithm for detecting a $\pi$-appearance in a function $f$ that is $\eps$-far from $\pi$-free, for a permutation $\pi$ of length $4$.
+The case of length-$4$ permutations is not very different from the general case (where, we additionally recurse on problems of smaller length patterns).
+The $\tilde{O}(\sqrt{n})$ queries algorithm is much simpler than the general one, but it outlines many of the ideas involved in the latter.
+Additionally, it already beats the lower bound of $\Omega(n^{2/3})$ on the complexity of nonadaptive algorithms for $\pi$-freeness testing patterns of length $4$~\cite{Ben-EliezerC18}.
+A more detailed description appears in~\cref{sec:top-level}.
+The formal description of the general algorithm is given in~\cref{sec:generalizedtesting}.

-For a parameter $\eps \in (0,1)$, a function $f$ is $\eps$-far from $\pi$-free if at least an $\eps n$ of its values needs to be changed in order to make it $\pi$-free.
-In other words, the Hamming distance of $f$ from the closest $\pi$-free real-valued function over $[n]$ is at least $\eps n$.
+For a parameter $\eps \in (0,1)$, a function $f$ is $\eps$-far from $\pi$-free if at least $\eps n$ values of $f$ need to be changed in order to make it $\pi$-free.
+In other words, the Hamming distance of $f$ to the closest real-valued $\pi$-free function over $[n]$ is at least $\eps n$.
 A folklore fact is that the Hamming distance and the deletion distance of $f$ to $\pi$-freeness are equal, where the deletion distance of $f$ to $\pi$-freeness is the cardinality of the smallest set $S \subseteq [n]$ such that $f$ restricted to $[n]\setminus S$ is $\pi$-free.
-By virtue of this equality, a function that is $\eps$-far from $\pi$-free has a matching of $\pi$-appearances of cardinality at least $\eps n/4$.
-This observation is what facilitates our algorithm and all previous algorithms on testing $\pi$-freeness, including monotonicity testers.
+By virtue of this equality, a function that is $\eps$-far from $\pi$-free has a matching of $\pi$-appearances of cardinality at least $\eps n/4$, where a matching of $\pi$-appearances is a collection of $\pi$-appearances such that no two of them share an index.
+This observation facilitates our algorithm and all previous algorithms on testing $\pi$-freeness, including monotonicity testers.